NameDeveloper/-name-website/index.md

 In this site it'll go into detail on the different items we've added/planning to add.

-Most of the scripts that you'll see in on this site aren't owned/created by the developers of the server, however we'd like to show them off, we'll try to add links to the original posts as best we can.
+Most of the scripts that you'll see on this site aren't owned/created by the developers of the server, however we'd like to show them off, we'll try to add links to the original posts as best we can.

 ## Meet the team!